Rolias/KMeter-macOS/MacPackageSupport.md

 File skin_directory = getSkinDirectory();
 ```
 ##plugin_editor.cpp
 In the constructor you have the same comment and line of code so replace that one too.
-Since we're in another class the syntax is slightly different
+Since we are in another class the syntax is slightly different
 ```c++
   skinDirectory = KmeterPluginParameters::getSkinDirectory();
   ```